alhassy/repl-driven-development/README.md

   say "My name is $(whoami) and I like Emacs"
 ```

 Notice as each line is sent to the Bash process, the line is highlighted briefly in yellow.
 Moreover, you can hover over the text to see a tooltip with the resulting shell output.
-Finally, if you invoke <kbd style="">C-h k C-x C-t</kbd> you get help about this new <kbd style="">C­x C­t</kbd> command, such as inserting results at point via <kbd style="">C-u C-x C-t</kbd> or to reset/refresh the current Bash process with <kbd style="">C-u -1 C-x C-t</kbd>.
+Finally, if you invoke <kbd style="">C-h k C-x C-t</kbd> you get help about this new <kbd style="">C─x C─t</kbd> command, such as inserting results at point via <kbd style="">C-u C-x C-t</kbd> or to reset/refresh the current Bash process with <kbd style="">C-u -1 C-x C-t</kbd>.

 This also works for any command-line REPL; for example, for Python: